TPashaxrd/eylul-animation/README.md

+(I think he shouldn't have seen this, but he did 😣😣😣)
 NOTE: She's sometimes so angry (just kidding) and i think she never see & saw sea and she from SANDLAND (now she hate me.)💘😎